 There are two major types of sleep apnea: obstructive and central.

-Obstructive sleep apnea (OSA) happens when your airways become blocked or even collapse during the night, restricting your breathing.
+OSA happens when your airways become blocked or even collapse during the night, restricting your breathing.
 Sufferers of OSA will usually also snore.

 Central sleep apnea, meanwhile, is a neurological condition where your brain doesn’t correctly communicate with your breathing muscles.